Tennis-Wimbledon ends in tears for injured Serena | Sports-Games

 Williams returned after a lengthy break but the distress was evident.
 She grimaced and wiped away tears before preparing to serve at 3-3 after Sasnovich had pulled back from 3-1 down.

-The 39-year-old, who had started the match with strapping on her right thigh, then let out a shriek and sank kneeling to the grass sobbing, before being helped off the court with an apparent ankle injury.
-"Brutal for @serenawilliams but centre court is extremely slippy out there.
-Not easy to move out there," Britain's Andy Murray said on Twitter.
+The 39-year-old, who had started the match with strapping on her right thigh, then let out a shriek and sank kneeling to the grass sobbing, before being helped off the court.
+"I was heartbroken to have to withdraw today after injuring my right leg," Williams wrote on Instagram.

+"My love and gratitude are with the fans and the team who make being on centre court so meaningful.
+Feeling the extraordinary warmth and support of the crowd today when I walked on - and off - the court meant the world to me."
+GREAT CHAMPION

 Sasnovich, who practised her serve while Williams was getting treatment, commiserated with an opponent who had never gone out in the first round at Wimbledon in her previous 19 visits.
 "I'm so sad for Serena, she's a great champion," said the world number 100.
 "It happens sometimes."